snapeuh/flexbox-presentation/README.md

 * Right arrow : Next example
 * R : Refresh current example (in case you want to hot refresh an example you edit for your viewers)

+Please keep in mind that sometimes you have to resize your browser window to prove some effects (<code>flex-wrap</code> for example)

 The examples support is tailor-made for the presentation using Zepto and Flexbox.